 This easy keto almond flour bread recipe is a low-carb bread recipe to replace regular wheat bread on your keto diet.
 It has a soft, chewy crumb-like regular bread, with only 3 grams of net carbs per slice.

 This keto bread is also gluten-free, dairy-free, and uses only a small amount of eggs that avoid the eggy taste found in most common keto bread recipes.

 A store-bought wheat bread loaf from the grocery store or bakery is high in carbs as it’s made with high-carb white flour.

-This is not keto-friendly, and to make keto-friendly bread, you must use a combination of keto flours, eggs, and healthy fats like melted butter or olive oil.
+This is not keto-friendly, not suitable for a low-carb diet.
+To make keto-friendly bread, you must use a combination of keto flour, eggs, and healthy fats like melted butter or olive oil.

-How to make keto bread with almond flour?
+How to make low-carb bread with almond flour?

 Ultra-fine almond flour – avoid using coarse almond flour, also called almond meal.
 The recipe works with almond meal, but it gives a heavier, gritty texture to the bread.
 If you are a keto beginner, definitely stay away from coarse almond flour that makes your first keto bread experience disappointing.